bindi-nagda/megatron/README.md

 sh batch_job.sh
 ```

 The script will submit jobs to SLURM and manage the training workflow.
+The `train.py` script already has mechanisms in place to periodically save model files and will continually save the best performing model as training progresses.

+### 3. View Results

+The training run logs, plots and model outputs can be viewed in the results directory specified in the `batch_job.sh` file.

 ---